vetsuisse-unibe/NGS-course-docs/old_NGS_course_docs/dataFormat.md

 Several tools exist that can remove the adapters and filter low quality base.
 Examples include trimmomatic,fastx cutadapt, sickle etc. Here we will use fastp to remove the adapters and low quality bases.
 The fastp manual is available here https://github.com/OpenGene/fastp

-Create the bash script in dataPreprocess dir to run fastp with the fastq files in the following manner
+Create the bash script to run fastp with the fastq files in the following manner

 ```
 cat >run_fastp.sh